lilybw/go-solid/README.md

 If you would like for go_solid to work for your server framework/library of choice, I see no issue in introducing multiple variants of ForRequest.

 I.e. ForFiberRequest, ForGinRequest... etc.

-## On the Subject of Node
-I would love to remove the node dependency and worker pool as it introduces a lot of possible points of failure (not to mention cross-process performance overhead).

-However, it doesnt appear feasible until someone ports first the babel abstract syntax tree, then the solidjs transform and compiler to Go.

-So in the meantime I am working on a way, to enable a setting that disables all node workers and thus only pre-cached components can be called upon.
-By disabling workers, node is no longer called upon, however no components can be rebundled.
-Not ideal for development, but given that the cache is configurable, it should be able to be copied over during any deployment.